Mmaz1988/GlueSemWorkbench_v2/README.md

 parser along with any distribution.

 # Usage
-When running the program (from a JAR file for example) it initiates the interactive dependency parser mode by default.
+When running the program (from a JAR file for example) it initiates the manual entry mode by default, prompting the user to open a text file containing glue formulas.
+Check the "glue formula syntax" section for more information on how to enter formulas.
+For running the program in interactive dependency mode, add "-dp" as a program argument.
-If it should be run in LFG mode, in which it reads a Prolog f-structure file created by XLE, add "lfg" as a program argument.
+For running it in LFG mode, in which it reads a Prolog f-structure file created by XLE, add "-lfg" as a program argument.
+## Glue formula syntax
+Glue formulas can be entered manually into a plain text file (".txt") to be read in by the default mode.
+Each formula needs to be in a separate line.
+Each formula must contain a semantic side and a glue side separated by a colon (whitespaces around the colon are optional).
+The semantic side of a formula may have any form and may contain any (unicode) character except ":"
+The glue side of a formula must be a valid implicationa linear logic formula, with each implication put in parantheses.
+LL atoms must be single letters: lower-case letters (a-z) will be recognized as LL constants, while upper-case letters will be recognized as LL variables.
+LL atoms can (and should) be suffixed with an underscore and a letter denoting their type ("e" or "t").
+Linear implication operators are written as "-o", LL quantifiers (especially the "universal quantifier") are not necessary for the introduction of LL variables.
+## Additional parameters
+For disabling automatic betareduction in dependency and LFG mode, add the parameter
 # Licensing
 The Glue Semantics Workbench
 Copyright 2018 Moritz Messmer and Mark-Matthias Zymla.